-The lockdown restrictions have changed and I’m pleased to say that I will reopen only four of my junior clubs from Monday 19th April 2021.
+Covid-19 restrictions have been relaxed, so I’m pleased to say that three of my junior clubs have reopened.

 I’d like to thank you for stopping by to find out a little bit more about junior chess.
-I hope you can stay a while and that you’ll find something to help you make up your mind about choosing a junior chess club for your child, so they might start learning how to play now that the current lockdown rules have changed.
+I hope you can stay a while to read something that will help you to choose a junior chess club for your child to join, so they can start learning how to play.

-Now that you’re here it’s quite possible that you’ll get enough information to help you decide to encourage your child or a young person you know to join one of my junior chess clubs and start learning how to play chess.
-It really is a great game to play, so I hope what you read here will be useful to you.As one of the most popular board games in the world, playing chess can really help young people to develop a positive attitude to learning.
+Chess is a great game for children to learn, so I hope this information will be useful to you.As one of the most popular board games in the world, playing chess can really help young people to develop a positive attitude to learning.
 Click To Tweet

 Chess is an ancient board game that will test your child’s thinking abilities.
 It’s been a favourite game that children have played all over the world for many years.
 New players can start learning at any one of my junior clubs from 6 years old and progress to a reasonable standard after a short while.
 Did you know that there’s lots of research that outlines how children who learn chess perform better in school, have improved calculating ability, are more imaginative, creative, and self-motivated?